Strongpreneur#Business Growth Strategies

 Debates in management literature, about what the social responsibility of business ought to be, have made it difficult to achieve unanimity in the definition of the term.
 The narrowest definition states that the social responsibility of business is to maximize profit, by producing a product that is desired by, and beneficial to society.

-In its widest sense, the term includes every reform that is socially desirable, such as improvements in our environment, churches, education, contributions to charity and crime reduction.
+In its widest sense, the term includes every socially desirable reform, such as improvements in our environment, churches, education, contributions to charity and crime reduction.
 Used in this sense, business is expected to contribute to the welfare of its public, including the immediate community served by the company and society at large.

 Social responsibility as investments in, and contributions to the wider community, designed to help create a healthy overall environment that a company requires to survive and operate efficiently.
 This definition suggests that social policies should be embarked upon by business, only in so far as they are likely to be beneficial to the firm, by way of enhancing survival and efficiency.